MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/schema_definition.md

 ```

 ### Input type
 Finally, GraphQL allows to define object types expected to be used as the input of an operation.
 These are used, for example, to provide an _input object_ to create it in the system.
-To define an `input type`, we will follow the same syntaxt we used for regular `object types`:
+To define an `input type`, we will follow the same syntax we used for regular `object types`:

 ```graphql
 {